Skyr-High-Labs/crop-canopy-estimation/README.md

 Go to the link in your browser where you will be presented with this page.
 Click `cce`

 ![](md_images/api1.png)
 You'll see this, click the POST request
 ![](md_images/api2.png)
 Click `Try It Out`
 ![](md_images/api3.png)
-Fill in the coordinates for the polygon like so, and click execute.
+Fill in the coordinates for the polygon like so, and then click execute.
 If everything works, you'll see the result below (scroll down, under `responses`)
 ![](md_images/api4.png)